-- Any travel transfer expenses associated with councillors travelling for Council approved business will be reimbursed eg trains, taxis, buses and ferry fares. - In the unusual circumstance that a Councillor cannot access their Council provided • automobile 2601cc and over (currently 70c/km). - Where possible, Council will reimburse costs of meals for a Councillor when the ٠ apply to the amount the Council will reimburse for meals: - Breakfast \$20.60 Lunch \$21.10 \Leftrightarrow - Dinner \$36.35
+- Any travel transfer expenses associated with councillors travelling for Council approved business will be reimbursed eg trains, taxis, buses and ferry fares. - In the unusual circumstance that a Councillor cannot access their Council provided vehicle or another fleet vehicle they may claim for mileage by submitting a claim based on the rate prescribed by Directive issued by the Minister for Industrial Relations in pursuance of Section 34 (2) of the Public Service Act 1996 for an automobile 2601cc and over (currently 70c/km). - Where possible, Council will reimburse costs of meals for a Councillor when the Councillor incurs the cost personally and the meal was not provided within the registration costs of the approved activity/event or during a flight.
+The following limits apply to the amount the Council will reimburse for meals:

+Breakfast \$20.60

+Lunch \$21.10

+Dinner \$36.35